OfficeDev/office-js-docs-pr/docs/testing/debug-add-ins-using-devtools-edge-legacy.md

 This article shows how to debug the client-side code (JavaScript or TypeScript) of your add-in when the following conditions are met.

-- You cannot, or don't wish to, debug using tools built into your IDE; or you are encountering a problem that only occurs when the add-in is run outside the IDE.
+- You can't, or don't wish to, debug using tools built into your IDE; or you are encountering a problem that only occurs when the add-in is run outside the IDE.
 - Your computer is using a combination of Windows and Office versions that use the original Edge webview control, EdgeHTML.

 > [!TIP]
 > For information about debugging with Edge Legacy inside Visual Studio Code, see [Microsoft Office Add-in Debugger Extension for Visual Studio Code](debug-with-vs-extension.md).

 To determine which browser or webview you're using, see [Browsers and webview controls used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md).

 > [!TIP]
 > [!INCLUDE[Identify the webview through the add-in UI](../includes/identify-webview-in-ui.md)]